Screen Maintenance

 Latches may need to be removed for lubrication.
 Graphite powder, teflon grease, or a small amount of WD40 on moving parts should keep things moving smoothly.
 Be sure to wipe away any excess lubricant.

 The visible portions of your decorative hardware should never be cleaned with abrasive or caustic cleaners.
 While different companies use various procedures to achieve their colors, not all are durable.
-Trapper Peak Forge recommends Johnson’s Paste Wax for cleaning and protecting its finishes.
+Trapper Peak Forge recommended Johnson’s Paste Wax for cleaning and protecting its finishes.
 Others recommend mild soap and water and drying with a soft cotton cloth.

 Finish Application